dolmades/dolmades-cli/README.md

 ### Binds

-It is possible to make files or directories from the host file system accessible from within the container by defining so-called binds.
+It is possible to make files or directories of the host file system accessible from within the container by defining so-called binds.
 These will apply just when a dolmade is being executed but not when it is being debugged.

 ```
 ./dolmades binds name-of-dolmade